Counterfactual Explanations for Integer Optimization Problems: Introduction

 This paper fills a gap in the literature by studying weak and strong counterfactual explanations for integer linear optimization problems (ILPs) in which mutable parameters may appear both in the objective function and in the constraints.
 Our contributions are as follows:

 \begin{itemize} \item We present complexity results showing that constructing CEs in both the weak and strong cases is $\Sigma_2^p$-hard, even if the mutable parameters only appear in a single constraint. \item We propose solution algorithms to calculate weak and strong CEs for the case when only a single constraint may contain mutable parameters.
-We distinguish four different cases: the mutable parameters appear (i) only in the objective function, (ii) only in the constraints, (iii) only on the right-hand side of the constraints, or (iv) everywhere in the problem. \item We present computational experiments based on knapsack instances from \texttt{kplib}, showing that optimal CEs can be computed in a few hours for instances containing up to $40$ items. \end{itemize}
+We distinguish four different cases: the mutable parameters appear (i) only in the objective function, (ii) only in the constraints, (iii) only on the right-hand side of the constraints, or (iv) everywhere in the problem. \item We present computational experiments based on knapsack instances from \texttt{kplib}, showing that optimal CEs can be computed in a few hours for instances containing up to $40$ items.
+Additionally, we evaluate applications of CEs regarding resource constraint shortest path problems. \end{itemize}